keanu-a/easy-tagalog-backend/README.md

 ## What I Learned

-- How to build a complex full-stack app
+- Dockerizing the backend to deploy on Render
-- Dockerizing the backend
+- Integrating AWS and OpenAI into the backend
-- Integrating AWS into the backend
+- Determining trade-offs like switching from Express.js to Spring Boot (dynamic vs strict typing, performance)
-- Determining trade-offs like switching from MERN stack to Next + Spring Boot
+- Leveraging Supabase for user authentication

 ---